ourparentcenter/moleculer-template-project-ts-swagger/README.md

 - `npm run dc:up`: Start the stack with Docker Compose
 - `npm run dc:logs`: Watch & follow the container logs
 - `npm run dc:down`: Stop the stack with Docker Compose

+## swagger
+Swagger has been updated to use the swagger initialize file in swagger-dist and openAPI 3.0.1 schema.
+This is a change from previous versions of swagger-dist where the html file was updated and held the js code for swagger initialize.
+Swagger editor has also been added for those who like swagger editor.
+You can use one or the other or both at the same time is supported.

+## frontend
+The frontend is built with Quasar v2 and compiled into the public folder of api gateway.
+The frontend project directory is provided when selecting yes to adding frontend project.
+Quasar is an awesome vue framework that not only provide you with a frontend site, but can also compile to mobile app, SSR, PWA, BEX, Electron app, all from the same code base.
+[See Quasar for more details](https://quasar.dev/introduction-to-quasar)

 ## REPL in Docker
 Docker images now have moleculer-repl added to them.
 To use, open docker cli of a container, like api container, and run the following command `moleculer --ns {enter your namespace here}`, e.g. `moleculer --ns test-template2-docker`.
 This will start a new broker serviece node and add it to your existing nodes so that you can use the repl commands in docker.